www.hoadley.net/options

 bullet

-Mean annualized returns, geometric (compounding) returns, and annualized volatilities for the fund, the individual passive benchmarks, the aggregate style benchmark, and the selection (active management).
+Mean annualized returns, geometric (compounding) returns, and annualized volatilities for the fund, the individual passive benchmarks, the aggregate style benchmark, and the selection (tracking error).

 bullet